 After surgery, I was also able to learn that my margins were clear or negative for prostate cancer – a good sign.
 This means that as part of the final, post op biopsy, the pathologist was able to examine the cells on the outer edges or periphery of my prostate gland and found no cancer there.
 This suggests that my case of prostate cancer was still confined within the organ and had not spread.

 But most importantly, the staging (extent or advancement) of the disease, post op, was upgraded to a more serious level of pT2.
-That my friends is the last stage before prostate cancer breaks out of the “capsule” and is no longer confined to the organ.
+That is the last stage before prostate cancer breaks out of the “capsule” and is no longer confined to the organ.

 So in actuality, my case was much further along than one would have thought or predicted from my original, doctor’s office biopsy.